 How to tell if I have damaged hair?

 Before we get into how to repair the damage, let’s talk about how to identify it.
 It may seem obvious, but you’re anything like us it takes your hairdresser pointing out the damage before you really accept you’ve got a problem.
-However, if you notice a change in your hair early enough, it will be easier to repair problem before it gets too extreme for help.
+However, if you notice a change in your hair early enough, it will be easier to repair the problem before it gets too extreme for help.

-A lack of shine
+1. A lack of shine

-Damaged hair lacks that beautiful shine we all desire, instead having a brittle, straw-like appearance.
+Damaged hair lacks that beautiful shine we all desire, instead of having a brittle, straw-like appearance.

 Dry hair isn’t always damaged, but damaged hair is always dry.
 Damaged cuticles are unable to hold in moisture, so if your hair looks dry no matter how many deep treatments you put it through, your suffering with damaged hair.

-Lack of Elasticity
+4. Lack of Elasticity

 Every hair strand has a little stretch to it before it snaps.
 For those of you with damaged hair, your strands are a lot less than a healthy, therefore lack this elasticity.
 Meaning, if your hair snaps very easily, it is likely that it is damaged.

 Sleek, smooth and shiny hair has sleek, smooth and shiny cuticles.
 When your hair is damaged, these cuticles become rough, causing hair to tangle and knot.
 The dryness of damaged hair makes it hard to get these tangles out, leading to breakage…